ze7777/Capstone-Project/README.md

 3. pycrypto - a RSA encryption/decryption module in PyPI

-The program will automatically check the required modules.
+The program will automatically check the required modules when it begins to execute.
 If some modules are missing, the program will prompt user to install it.